Administrative Business Tech

 SOC 201 - Introduction to Sociology

 Description: Major theories, methodology and research findings of Sociology.
 The nature, organization and development of modern society.
 Sociological examination of varied forms of group life, including small groups, families, bureaucracies, formal organizations, social classes and ethnic groups.
 Analysis of social process and social change.
-SUNY GEN ED-GSBS; NCC GEN ED-SBS Offered: Fall, Winterim, Spring, Summer
+SUNY GE-SDES, SSBS; SUNY GEN ED-GSBS; NCC GEN ED-SBS Offered: Fall, Winterim, Spring, Summer

 Credit Hours: 3